At a glance

 - respond to any security incidents that do occur swiftly and effectively to help prevent and minimise their impact.

 An appropriate measure is one that is proportionate to the risks it safeguards against.
 You should consider the current developments in security technology when choosing appropriate measures to protect your trust service, and you should regularly review your security measures as technology develops.

-Although there is no one-size-fits-all solution to information security, you may find it useful to refer to the security section of the ICO’s guide to the GDPR to understand our approach to ‘appropriate technical and organisational measures’ to safeguard personal data.
+You may find it useful to refer to the security section of the ICO’s guide to UK GDPR to understand the ICO’s approach to ‘appropriate technical and organisational measures’ to safeguard personal data.

-All trust service providers must take appropriate security measures, but if you are a qualified trust service provider you also need to comply with some more specific minimum security requirements set out in article 24(2).
-You should look at these carefully as the requirements are quite specific, but in summary you need to:
+All trust service providers must take appropriate security measures, but if you are a qualified trust service provider you also need to comply with specific minimum security requirements set out in UK eIDAS Regulations Article 24(2).
+You should look at these carefully as the requirements are detailed and require specific consideration, but in summary you need to:

 - employ reliable staff and subcontractors with the necessary expertise, experience and qualifications;